daravidchhayrong/Banking-System-/README.md

 #### Polymorphism

-In our banking system, we demonstrate polymorphism through the usage of inheritance, method overriding and casting:
+In our banking system, we demonstrate polymorphism through the usage of inheritance and method overriding:

 * **Method Overriding:** We override the **withdraw** method in the **SavingsAccount** class to implement specific behavior for savings accounts, such as applying penalties for over withdrawal accounts.